BhavikaDhami/C-compiler/README.md

-⚙️ C Compiler Project
+C Compiler Project

-This project is a basic **C Compiler** built from scratch.
-It demonstrates the core phases of compilation, including **lexical analysis**, **syntax analysis**, and **code generation**.
+A basic C Compiler built from scratch that demonstrates the fundamental phases of compilation, including lexical analysis, syntax analysis, and intermediate code generation.

 ---

-## 📌 Project Highlights

-- 🧾 Lexical Analyzer (Lexer)
-- 📐 Syntax Analyzer (Parser)
+✨ Features
+ Lexical Analysis using a custom lexer
-- 🏗️ Intermediate Code Generation
+ Syntax Analysis with parser implementation Intermediate Code Generation
-- ✅ Error detection and reporting
+ Error detection and reporting
-- 🖥️ Command-line interface for compiling C programs
+ Command-line based compilation workflow
+ Token parsing and grammar validation

 ---

-## 🛠️ Technologies Used
+🛠️ Technologies Used

-- C Language
+C Language
-- Lex and Yacc / Flex and Bison *(if applicable)*
+Lex & Yacc / Flex & Bison
-- GCC (GNU Compiler Collection)
+GCC (GNU Compiler Collection)
-- Windows/Linux Terminal
+Windows/Linux Terminal

 ---

+📍 The Process

+This project was built to understand how compilers work behind the scenes.
+Instead of only studying compiler design theoretically, I wanted to implement the core phases myself.
+I started by creating a lexical analyzer to tokenize C source code, then implemented syntax analysis using parsing rules and grammar validation.
+After building the parser, I added intermediate code generation and error handling to simulate the compilation process more realistically.
+The project helped me gain a deeper understanding of language processing, parsing techniques, and compiler architecture.

+---

-🧪 How to Run
+🚦 How to Run

-### Step 1: Compile using Lex and Yacc
+Step 1: Generate Compiler Files

 lex lexer.l
 yacc -d parser.y